Learning Explicit Single-Cell Dynamics Using ODE Representations: Conclusion

 \section{Conclusion}

-\looseness=-1We introduced Cell-MNN, an encoder-decoder architecture whose representation is a locally linear latent ODE at the operating point of the cell differentiation dynamics.
-The formulation explicitly captures gene interactions conditioned on the time and gene expression.
+We introduced Cell-MNN, an encoder-decoder architecture whose representation is a locally linear latent ODE at the operating point of the cell differentiation dynamics.
+The model is able to perform trajectory inference, while \emph{explaining} its predictions in terms of the underlying gene regulatory interactions used.
 Empirically, we show that Cell-MNN achieves competitive performance on single-cell benchmarks, as well as in scaling and amortization experiments.
-Importantly, the gene interactions learned from real single-cell data exhibit consistency with the literature-curated TRRUST database.
+Importantly, the gene regulatory interactions learned from real single-cell data exhibit consistency with the literature-curated TRRUST database.
 Thus, Cell-MNN jointly addresses the challenges of trajectory reconstruction from snapshot data and gene interaction discovery.

 Having shown that Cell-MNN learns biologically plausible gene interactions, a natural next step is to use it as a hypothesis generation engine for less-studied genes, guiding which interactions to test experimentally.
 Moreover, since Cell-MNN models dynamics in locally linear form, it may be possible to leverage the rich control theory literature on controller design for such locally linear systems.
 In principle, this could enable steering gene expression states toward desired configurations via perturbations, which could for example inform CRISPR-based gene edits~\citep{Jinek2012crispr}.